Hitesh0s/auto-resume-sifter/README.md

 ### Institution Tier Dimension

-A curated list of top-tier institutions (QS World Rankings top-200 plus prominent Indian institutions — IITs, IIMs, NITs) is matched against raw resume text.
-Candidates are grouped as Tier 1 / Other.
+A hand-curated list of roughly 76 institutions (`data/institution_tiers.txt`) is matched against raw resume text via case-insensitive substring search: every IIT, IIM, NIT, and IIIT, a handful of other well-known Indian institutes (BITS, ISI, TIFR, CMI), and around 28 prominent global universities (MIT, Stanford, Oxford, ETH Zurich, and similar).
+Candidates whose resume text matches an entry are grouped as "Top"; candidates with education-section keywords but no match are grouped as "Other"; candidates with neither are "Unknown" and excluded from the comparison.

 Flags if Tier 1 graduates score significantly higher after controlling for content similarity, suggesting the JD vocabulary may inadvertently favour elite institution terminology.

 ### Socio-Cultural Dimension (India-specific)

-A surname lookup database maps last names to:
+A surname lookup database (`data/indian_surname_proxy.csv`) maps last names to:
-- **Region proxy**: North / South / East / West India
+- **Region proxy**: North / South / East / West / Northeast India
-- **Religion proxy**: Hindu / Muslim / Christian / Sikh / Other
+- **Religion proxy**: Hindu / Muslim / Sikh / Christian / Jain / Zoroastrian / Other
 - **Caste group proxy**: General / OBC / SC / ST / Unknown

 Each sub-dimension runs an independent Kruskal-Wallis test.
 If caste-group disparity is detected, the audit surfaces India's constitutional reservation framework (Articles 15 and 16) as context.